tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 (I could make a test purchase without any linked payment method).

-if user is registered as both license and alpha tester, being a license tester has priority: he'll be offered to purchase test subscription only.
+if user is registered as both license and alpha tester, being a license tester has priority: he'll be offered to purchase a test subscription only.

 NOTE: license test account must be a primary account on real device!